 • outline how the essay plans to answer the question (in the introduction),

-• use the same words for the same things throughout,
+• use the same words for the same things throughout (avoid the thesaurus),

-• use concrete examples to illustrate abstract ideas,
+• use easy-to-understand, concrete examples to illustrate abstract ideas,

 • demonstrate familiary with the primary readings,

-• consider at least one central argument in depth,
+• consider and evaluate at least one central argument in depth, and

 Some useful resources are